erukami/decked_out_2_maintenance/README.md

 - Closed holes in lobby and Level 1
 - Hid entrance to redstone in starting room after exiting minecart
     - 2 blocks of Powdered Snow are now blocking the path on the right side

+# Warnings

+## Replacing Files
+Files should be replaced after the save has been closed.
+The game can remain open on the starting menu.

+## Adjacent Builds Affected
+Replacing the files will affect builds near Decked Out.
+The affected builds are as follows:

+- **r.-1.3.mca:** Soup Group, partically PearlescentMoon and GeminiTay
+- **r.-2.3.mca:** Mumbo Jumbo and xBCrafted